FrancescoFabiano/EFP/README.md

 ## The situation:
 - We have PG-EFP, an epistemic forward planner based on Kripke structure that also uses epistemic planning graph.

+## Problems:
+- Transition function is ok?
+Do we need to check the executability on every word?
+- What happen if an action is not executable accordingly to one of the fully observant agent but it is for others
+- Ontic generates duplicates?
+- Is announcement with false beliefs an ontic?
+It creates the world if it didn't exist. old semantic + ontic update for fully observant (sensing the same)

 ## Future works
 - Encode the concept of possibility;